Executive Operations Now…

 Served as Chief of Staff at a publicly traded technology company, acting as project manager to the executive team and coordinating leadership initiatives, and organizational alignment

-Currently serves as senior executive support to leadership at global investment firms operating at multi-billion-dollar scale
+Currently serves as senior executive operations professional to leadership at global investment firms

 -